guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 * hardware-m5stack-atom-lite.yaml
 * hardware-s3-waveshare-lcd-1.47b.yaml

-Look in the hardware file for suggested GPIO pins for IR receiver and optional i2c display
+Look in the hardware file for actual GPIO pins for IR receiver and optional i2c display

 # The Hardware
 ## Selecting an ESP32 Board